andreybleme/andreybleme.github.io/_posts/2020-07-06-devops-flow-techniques.markdown

 Now that we already have our solid foundation, everyone must be already using production-like environments in their daily work, integrating and running code for every new feature.
 After having this, usually, organizations move into a step that consists of assigning QA engineers to start testing the entire deployed software to assure that everything meets the requirements.
 However, we are likely to get undesired outcomes from this practice: by finding and fixing errors in a separated phase only after all deployments were already completed, developers will learn about their mistakes only weeks or months after they introduced the given features that contain the errors.
 As expected, the time required to fix them will be way more significant, since developers will now need to perform some "archeology" work to remember how things work for a given piece of code.
 The relation between cause and effect is thus faded and the productivity goes away.

 Automated testing can address this issue!
 If we can guarantee that we are always checking the health of our automated tests, we will be way more secure on deploying our code with fewer failures.
-A widely adopted practice to enable this is to integrate our automated tests into our deployment pipeline.
+A widely adopted practice to enable this is to **integrate our automated tests into our deployment pipeline**.
 Every single time we deploy code into any of our production-like environments, we should run our tests.
 When any developer commits code, it should automatically run against a suite of automated tests.
 If the code passes, it is automatically merged into trunk, and deployed into your configured environment (production or production-like).
 This process will result in a "Release on Green" philosophy, meaning that at any time of the day, we can make a release with the code deployed into one of our environments.

 This enables a high-trust culture where people can detect and correct issues quickly, immediately after they have submitted the code to the given environment.

 #### Strive for a reliable validation test suite

-We must know what kinds of automated tests must run for our deployment pipeline.
+We must know what kinds of automated tests should run for our deployment pipeline.

 When facing deadline pressures, developers may stop creating unit tests as part of their daily work.
 To detect this we must measure and make visible at our deployment pipeline the test coverage, and ideally set a limit for this coverage to be allowed (80% of all classes must include tests for example).